Jooyeshgar/moadian/README.md

 MOADIAN_USERNAME=your-username-here
 MOADIAN_PRIVATE_KEY_PATH=/path/to/private.key
 ```
+The default location to store the private key is:
+storage_path('app/keys/private.pem');

 You can then use the `Moadian` facade to interact with the Moadian API.
 Here are some examples:

 ```php